Story Musgrave

 Franklin Story Musgrave (born August 19, 1935) is an American physician and a retired NASA astronaut.
 He is a public speaker and consultant to both Disney's Imagineering group and Applied Minds in California.
 In 1996, he became only the second astronaut to fly on six spaceflights, and he is the most formally educated astronaut with six academic degrees along with astronaut Lee Morin.
-Musgrave is the only astronaut to have flown aboard all five Space Shuttles.
+Musgrave is the only astronaut to have flown aboard all five Space Shuttle orbiters.

 Early life

-Musgrave was born August 19, 1935, the son of Percy Musgrave Jr. (1903–1973) and Marguerite Warton Musgrave (née Swann; 1909–1982).
+Musgrave was born August 19, 1935, the son of Percy Musgrave Jr. and Marguerite Warton Musgrave (née Swann).
 He grew up in Stockbridge, Massachusetts, but considers Lexington, Kentucky, to be his hometown.

-Musgrave has strong New England ancestral roots, descending from Mayflower passengers John Howland and John Tilley, as well as early Watertown, Massachusetts, settler Richard Saltonstall.
-Saltonstall's uncle was Richard Saltonstall, Lord Mayor of London.

-His 4th great-grandfather was William Gray, a lieutenant governor of Massachusetts from 1810 to 1812 and a Massachusetts State Representative and Senator.
-His first cousin, four times removed was Horace Gray, Massachusetts Supreme Court Justice from 1864 to 1882 and United States Supreme Court Justice from 1882 to 1902.

-His name comes from his 2nd great-grandfather, Franklin Howard Story Jr. (1825–1900) and 3rd great-grandfather, Franklin Howard Story (1795–1871).
-His 4th great-grandfather, Elisha Story (1743–1805), was a participant in the Boston Tea Party in 1773.
-Another son of Elisha, Joseph Story (Musgrave's 4th great-uncle) was a United States Congressman from Massachusetts and a United States Supreme Court Justice from 1812 to 1845.
-Joseph's son (Musgrave's 1st cousin, four times removed) was artist and sculptor William Wetmore Story.
-William's son (Musgrave's second cousin, thrice removed) was painter Julian Russell Story.

 Musgrave attended Dexter School in Brookline, Massachusetts, and St. Mark's School in Southborough, Massachusetts, from 1947 to 1953.
 He dropped out of St. Mark's in his senior year when a car accident "caused him to miss a substantial amount of vital pre-graduation exam schooling."